JeanBaptisteCalzia/SportSee-Front/README.md

 1. The yarn command will allow you to install the dependencies.
 1. The yarn dev command will allow you to run the micro API.

-**Installing and launching the front-end: :**
+**Installing and launching the front-end :**

 1. Clone the front-end repository : https://github.com/JeanBaptisteCalzia/SportSee-Front.git
 1. The npm install command will allow you to install the dependencies.
-1. The npm run dev command will allow you to run the Dashboard
+1. The npm run dev command will allow you to run the Dashboard.